pay-theory/pay-theory-android/documentation/3_payment_processing.md

    - Stores payment credentials securely for future use
    - Does not process an actual payment

+4. **GooglePayProcessor**: Concrete implementation for Google Pay payments
+   - Interfaces with Google Pay API
+   - Handles Google Pay token processing
+   - Manages the Google Pay payment flow

-4. **PaymentViewModel**: Manages the payment state and user interface
+5. **PaymentViewModel**: Manages the payment state and user interface
    - Coordinates form validation
    - Manages the websocket connection
    - Handles payment submission and response